Darcie Little Badger

-Darcie Little Badger (born 1987) is an author and an Earth scientist.
+Darcie Little Badger (formerly Darcie Erin Ryan; born 1987) is an American novelist, short story writer, and Earth scientist.
+Her writings are specialized in speculative fiction, especially horror, science fiction, and fantasy.
+She is a member of the Lipan Apache Tribe of Texas.
+She develops her stories with Apache characters and themes.
+She has also added her voice to Indigenous Futurism, a movement among Native artists and authors to write science fiction from their historical and cultural perspectives.
+Her works also feature characters who reconfirm the presence and importance of LGBTQ community members.

-As an author, she specializes in speculative fiction, especially horror, science fiction and fantasy.
-Further, as a Lipan Apache, she develops her stories with Apache characters and themes.
-She has also added her voice to Indigenous Futurisms, a movement among Native artists and authors to write science fiction from their historical and cultural perspectives.
-At the same time, some of her works feature characters who reconfirm the presence and importance of LGBTQ+ community-members.
+Early life and education

-Family and education
+Darcie Little Badger was born Darcie Erin Ryan in 1987 to Patrick Ryan, an English professor, and Hermelinda Walking Woman, the webmaster of the Lipan Apache Tribe of Texas.
+At age seven she wrote her first book, which was submitted for publication with her father's help and politely rejected.
+Throughout her childhood Little Badger moved due to her father's job, but considered Texas to be her home.